 I’ve never encountered one of these recipes that you could reasonably cook in under 30 minutes.
 Between 35 and 45 minutes seems to be about average from prep to plate.
 Meals from Blue Apron and Plated tend to take longer – in some cases, over an hour.

-Another reason Home Chef is currently my favorite meal delivery service is that you can cook most of their meals in about 40 minutes.
+Another reason Home Chef is currently my favorite meal delivery service is that you can cook most of their meals in about 40 minutes and there’s even under 30 minute options.
 They also tend to send some ingredients partially prepped (such as individual garlic cloves instead of an entire bulb) which saves time on prep.
 I’ve cooked a few Blue Apron meals that, while delicious, required 30 minutes of zesting and dicing before even lighting the stove.

 Another perk?
 Home Chef lets you know how involved a meal will be to cook before you order.
 Most meals are listed as “Easy” or “Intermediate”.
 Those are best for weeknights, although don’t be discouraged from setting aside a weekend evening to tackle an “Advanced”.
 You’re sure to learn some new cooking techniques that will make the meal all-the-more memorable.

-As you consider your meal delivery options, a helpful tip is to check out the welcome coupons available.
-If you are interested in trying out this concept but aren’t sure which company is right for you, it doesn’t hurt to try out a few.
-Especially with the attractive coupons available.
-Here are some of the best deals:
+As you consider your meal delivery options, a helpful tip is to check out the welcome coupons and offers for signing up available.
+If you are interested in trying out this concept but aren’t sure which company is exactly right for you, it doesn’t hurt to try out a few.
+Especially with all the super attractive first time offers available, like the one with Home Chef.
+There’s also additional discounts for military, nurses, students and other indiviuals.

 As far as convenience goes, meal delivery definitely takes some of the stress (and time) out of weekly meal planning and shopping.
 Just remember, you still need to cook the meals, and that takes time!
 Look to Home Chef or HelloFresh for the most straightforward recipes (and lowest cook times).
 I give Home Chef a special shout out because they do a little bit of the prep work for you, which I estimate saves 10 minutes or so each meal.
-EveryPlate and Blue Apron are great for adventurous eaters who have extra time to invest in the kitchen.
+EveryPlate compares as one of the most affordable, and Blue Apron is great for adventurous eaters who have extra time to invest in the kitchen.